 Students who plan to transfer to the University of California (UC) system must meet certain requirements.
-The requirements are slightly different, based on whether you:

 A maximum of 70 UC-transferable units completed at California community colleges can be applied to a baccalaureate degree.
 Coursework completed that exceeds the 70-unit maximum may be given "subject credit" after transfer.
 Consult with a counselor.